Steps to Find a Job

 Apprenticeships give individuals an opportunity to learn a new trade while getting paid.
 There are numerous companies that are looking for talented individuals that are eager to learn and excel in a new career field.

 Internships enable individuals to explore a career before committing to a long-term field of study.
-Please schedule an appointment with a Career Coach to learn more about the internship process.
+Schedule an appointment with a Career Coach to learn more about the internship process.

 We offer numerous online career boosting and job search workshops each month.
 Whether you are currently unemployed, under-employed or looking to change jobs, attending these workshops will help you to become fully prepared to secure and advance your career.
 You can access these workshops via your phone, smart phone, laptop, or desktop.
 Training is free, but space is limited.
 You can register for any of the workshops here.